lostella/libLBFGS/README.md

 * J. Nocedal, "Updating quasi-Newton matrices with limited storage," in *Mathematics of Computation*, vol. 35, issue 151, pp. 773-782 (1980).
 * D. Liu, J. Nocedal, "On the limited memory BFGS method for large scale optimization," in *Mathematical Programming*, vol. 45, pp. 503-528 (1989).

+## How to use it

+Simply `#include "libLBFGS.h"` in your C source code to start using the routines implemented in the library.
 The header file `libLBFGS.h` exposes the following routines:

 * `libLBFGS_buffer * libLBFGS_init (int n, int mem);`
     Initialize a libLBFGS_buffer structure.